Revealing Car Pricing Secrets: Dealer Markup Exposed

 The dealer markup is to blame for this discrepancy.
 It is important to comprehend dealer markup because it has a direct effect on the total amount you pay for a car.

-What is markup on dealers?
+What is Markup on Dealers?

 The additional sum that a dealer adds to a vehicle’s MSRP is referred to as dealer markup.
 Dealerships can profit more from the sale in this fashion.